 - Third party fee.
 This is multiple smaller fees paid to individual third parties, but we’ve lumped them together for simplicity.
 Appraisal, title, inspection and so on.

 - Upfront mortgage insurance premium (MIP).
-This fee is paid to the FHA, and in most cases it is 0.5% of the property value.
+This fee is paid to the FHA, and in all cases it is 2% of the property value.
 This premium pays for the protections that the FHA gives to borrowers.

 Let’s return to our example from before, where we owned a $300,000 home and add up the fees.

-- Second, we have third party closing costs, which we’ll estimate at $1,500.
+- Second are third party closing costs, which we’ll estimate at $1,500.

-This gives us an upfront cost of $7,500, which is generally financed, meaning it is added to the loan balance.
-This means that before you borrow any money, you have spent $7,500 of your home equity to obtain the loan.
+This gives an upfront cost of $10,500, which is generally financed, meaning it is added to the loan balance.
+This means that before you borrow any money, you have spent $10,500 of your home equity to obtain the loan.

 Of course, not all lenders charge the maximum origination fee possible.
 It’s possible to find one who will charge you a reduced amount, and in some cases it’s possible to get a rebate, which is essentially a negative origination fee.